 Neurofeedback Therapy an Effective, Non-Drug Treatment for ADHD

 Specific to ADHD- it is estimated that two million children in the United States are struggling with the symptoms of ADHD.
 Attention deficit/hyperactivity disorder (ADHD) is one of the most prevalent pediatric neuropsychiatric disorders and is characterized by hyperactivity, inattention and increased impulsivity.
-Children with ADHD are often also characterized by deficits in a variety of cognitive domains, including problems in working memory, a generally slower and more variable style of information processing and deficits in temporal processing, inhibitory functions and delay processing.
-Deficits in executive functions can persist into adulthood and have a substantial negative impact on everyday life.
 A variety of approaches are commonly considered for the treatment of ADHD (including pharmacological interventions).
 However, over 30% of children treated with stimulants either fail to improve or suffer adverse effects, including decreased appetite, insomnia and irritability.
 Furthermore, there is no evidence of long term efficacy of stimulants for ADHD.
-Neurofeedback, a non-pharmacological intervention, focuses on improving neurophysiological and neuropsychological functioning as well as behavior.
+Neurofeedback, a non-pharmacological intervention, focuses on improving, behavior, executive function and psychological functioning.

 Briefly, neurofeedback is a safe, non-invasive approach, measured from sensors applied to the surface of the head, to train the brain with real time video/audio information about brainwave activity.
-Different brain wave patterns at different head locations measure different task related activity.
 For example, activity in the front of the head indexes executive function: the ability to maintain focus efficiently, plan and complete goals.

 Neurofeedback Treatment for ADHD

-Neurofeedback/EEG biofeedback trains children to become more aware of their physiological responses and how to gain control of disordered brain wave activity that contributes to ADHD symptoms (e.g. inattention, impulsivity and hyperactivity).
+Neurofeedback/EEG biofeedback trains children to gain control of disordered brain wave activity that contributes to ADHD symptoms (e.g. inattention, impulsivity and hyperactivity).

 For parents who prefer other options aside from medication, neurofeedback is a non-invasive, safe, effective, and long-lasting treatment option.